Emergence of low-energy spin waves in superconducting electron-doped cuprates: Results

 \section{Results}

 Fig.~\ref{fig:squid} shows the magnetization measurements of the two crystal pieces from the same growth, of which one has been reductively annealed.
 Note that here the susceptibility is simply given as magnetization per gram of crystal, as the large crystals needed for our neutron scattering experiments are generally too large for the SQUID magnetometer to convert into absolute units.
 The annealed sample displays a clear negative magnetization at low temperatures, indicative of the Meissner effect, with an onset temperature of the superconducting transition at $T_c = 23$ K. In contrast, the as-grown sample shows a flat magnetization curve, with only a slight increase at low temperatures.
-This is typical of antiferromagnetic response and clearly differs from the sharp superconducting transition.
+This is typical of an antiferromagnetic response and clearly differs from the sharp superconducting transition.
 The insert shows the tetragonal crystal structure, $I4/mmm$ for both annealed and as-grown, optimally doped NCCO with lattice parameters $a=b=3.957$ Å and $c= 12.075$ Å. \cite{belokoneva1991preparation}

-Fig.~\ref{fig:raw_scans} shows neutron scattering data of two (constant energy) $q$-scans performed on the AG sample at the same energy transfer ($\hbar \omega = 6$ meV) but at different temperatures.
+Fig.~\ref{fig:raw_scans} shows neutron scattering data of two (constant energy) $q$-scans performed on the as-grown sample at the same energy transfer ($\hbar \omega = 6$ meV) but at different temperatures.
 At 27 K, a clear peak is observed, indicative of a well-defined magnetic response.
-In contrast, at 2 K, the signal has essentially vanished, indicating a significant reduction in the intensity of the magnetic response.
+In contrast, at 2~K, the signal has essentially vanished, indicating a significant reduction in the intensity of the magnetic response.
 The small insert illustrates the scan direction in the $(h,k)$ plane.
-The data in Fig.~\ref{fig:raw_scans} is representative for the rest of the $q$-scans, which are given in Fig.~S6-S11 in the Supplemental Material.
+The data in Fig.~\ref{fig:raw_scans} are representative for the rest of the $q$-scans, which are given in Fig.~S7-S12 in the Supplemental Material.
 We normalized the data, as detailed in Ref. [\onlinecite{xu_absolute_2013}], using measurements of a branch of the acoustic phonon at (2, 0, 0), to ensure comparability between the two samples.
 Details are provided in the Supplemental Material.
-Subsequently, the integrated intensity is determined by fitting the area of the Gaussian peak centered at (0.5, 0.5, 0), effectively removing the $q$-dependence and yielding the dynamical correlation function $S(\omega)$.
+Subsequently, the integrated intensity is determined by fitting the area of the Gaussian peak centered at (0.5, 0.5, 0), effectively removing the $q$-dependence and yielding the dynamical auto-correlation function $S(\omega)$ which can be seen in the Supplemental Material in Figs.~S13, S14 and S21.
+The integrated intensities are converted into dynamic susceptibility $\chi''(\omega)$ and we observe no substantial differences between the $S(\omega)$ and $\chi''(\omega)$ results in this range of energies and temperatures.